-For the busy home cook who's tired of throwing food away
+For busy home cooks who are tired of wasting food

 Your meal planner